Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Introduction

 In the final section \ref{sec:applications} we supply examples of applications where our CFD can be used as input.
 We have already commented that in this section we provide precise and model-independent values of threshold and subthreshold parameters obtained using our CFD as input.
-For these we review and also derive a large collection of sum-rules from dispersion relations, providing many of their explicit expressions.
+For these we review and also derive a large collection of sum rules from dispersion relations, providing many of their explicit expressions.
 We hope these are of relevance to test ChPT and low-energy lattice calculations.

-In addition, we discuss two more applications, where a precise and model independent description of \pik or \pipikk data is of relevance.
-Regarding the former case, our aim is to provide a value of the so-called $\pi K$ $\sigma$-term---a quantity of relevance to understand the inner structure of the kaon.
+In addition, we discuss two more applications where a precise and model-independent description of \pik or \pipikk data is of relevance.
+Regarding the former case, we aim at providing a value of the so-called $\pi K$ $\sigma$-term---a quantity of relevance to understand the inner structure of the kaon.
 The calculation of one of its contributions requires the value of the $\pi K$ amplitude at the unphysical Cheng-Dashen point $t=2m_\pi^2$, $\nu=0$.
-For this, we have to use a dispersive sum rule evaluated with our CFD as input.
-We will provide in section \ref{sec:sigterm} a final value combining this calculation with the rest of contributions collected from the literature.
+For this, we have to use a dispersive sum rule evaluated with our CFD as input, as explained in section \ref{sec:sigterm}.

 And finally, regarding the need for \pipikk, we review its contribution for the calculation of $(g-2)_\mu$.
-We comment on how our updated CFD parameterization could be of use, since some of our previous parameterizations were used in the past for this purpose.
+We comment on how our updated CFD parameterization could be of use since some of our previous parameterizations were used in the past for this purpose.
 Nevertheless, although it constitutes a nice possible application, the overall effect of $ K \bar K$ states in intermediate states is always found to be very small, and will not change the status of the present conflict between theoretical calculations and experiment.